a2stuff/a2d/res/notes/testplan.md

 * Browse to a directory containing one or more files with starting with mixed case (AppleWorks or GS/OS).
 Verify the filenames appear with correct case.
 * Verify that the device order (via clicking Change Drive or pressing Tab) matches the order of volumes shown on the DeskTop (boot device first, etc).
 Hold either Apple key when clicking Change Drive or pressing Tab, and verify that the order is reversed.
-  * On a IIgs: Hold the Shift key when clicking Change Drive or pressing Tab, and verify that the order is reversed.
+  * On a IIgs: Hold the Shift key when clicking Change Drive, or press Shift+Tab, and verify that the order is reversed.
-  * On a Platinum IIe: Hold the Shift key when clicking Change Drive or pressing Tab, and verify that the order is reversed.
+  * On a Platinum IIe: Hold the Shift key when clicking Change Drive, or press Shift+Tab, and verify that the order is reversed.
 * Browse to a directory containing 8 files.
 Verify that the scrollbar is inactive.
 * Browse to a directory containing 9 files.
 Verify that the scrollbar is active.
 Press Apple+Down.
 Verify that the scrollbar thumb moves to the bottom of the track.